Account settings and security

 Monitor your websites, manage incidents and create status pages

-Phare Uptime is your digital babysitter that keeps an eye on your websites and APIs 24/7.
-Alerting you if anything goes wrong, before your users start complaining.
+Phare Uptime is your digital babysitter that keeps an eye on your websites and APIs 24/7, alerting you before users start complaining.

 ## Uptime Monitoring